Identifying causal effects with subjective ordinal outcomes: Model

-Eq. (\ref{eq:idx}) provides a natural foundation for EXOG and is easier to interpret, but is technically stronger than the results require.
-For causal inference, an assumption like $\{X_{j} \indep U\}|W$ is generally already necessary for identification: one needs some kind of experiment or natural experiment providing exogenous variation in $X_{j}$.\footnote{\citet{CPBL} and \citet{jeboreversing} discuss compelling examples of when an assumption like EXOG would \textit{not} hold, in studying the observational relationship between happiness and education or gender, respectively.} Eq. (\ref{eq:idx}) then simply requires this natural experiment to make $X_{j}$ (conditionally) independent of $V$ as well.
+Eq. (\ref{eq:idx}) provides a natural foundation for EXOG and is simpler to motivate, but is technically stronger than the results require.\footnote{Eq. (\ref{eq:idx}) can equivalently be expressed as $\{(U_i,V_i) \indep X_{j,i}\}| (X_{-j,i},W_i)$ for all $j$ , where $X_{-j,i}$ denotes the elements of $X_i$ apart from $X_{j,i}$.
+Assumption EXOG can be re-expressed similarly.} For causal inference, an assumption like $\{X \indep U\}|W$ is generally already necessary for identification: one needs some kind of experiment or natural experiment providing exogenous variation in $X$.
+Eq. (\ref{eq:idx}) then simply requires this natural experiment to also render $X$ (conditionally) independent of $V$.
 Note that under EXOG, $U$ and $V$ may be arbitrarily correlated with one another (e.g. if happier individuals have more optimistic reporting functions).\footnote{This is a feature that distinguishes my approach from the treatment of measurement error by \citet{hausmanabreyava}, who assume (in my notation) that $R \indep X | H$, which amounts to $V \indep U | H$.
-They also restrict the model functionally, with a linear index structure for $h$ and scalar errors with monotonicity.} In Section \ref{sec:iv}, I relax EXOG to consider identification using instrumental variables.
+They also restrict the model functionally, with a linear index structure for $h$ and scalar errors with monotonicity.} In Appendix \ref{sec:iv}, I relax EXOG to consider identification using instrumental variables.
+Appendix \ref{sec:regression} illustrates through an example how violations of EXOG can affect results.